arnabsanyal/lnsdnn/README.md

 ICASSP is **the world’s largest and most comprehensive technical conference focused on signal processing and its applications**.
 As of January 2020, it is ranked by google metrics #1 in the domain of *Accoustics & Sound* and #4 in the domain of *Signal Processing* (top 3 in *Signal Processing* are *IEEE Transactions*)

-* Today ICASSP has an h5 index of 80 and a h5 median of 140
+* Today ICASSP has an h5-index of 80 and an h5-median of 140
 * ICASSP 2020 will be held in Barcelona between May 4 2020 and May 8 2020.

 ### References